Abdul Rahman Ghassemlou: Early life and education

 Born in Urmia, West Azerbaijan, Iran to a wealthy feudal family, his father, Mohammad Vesugh Ghassemlou (b.
 1875), was a landowning Kurdish nationalist Agha and Khan from the Kurdish Shekak tribe.
 His mother was Nana Jan Timsar, a Christian Assyrian woman.
 His father was an adviser to the Shah of Iran, who gave him the title "Wussuq-e Divan."
-He completed his early education in Urmia and then in Tehran.
+He completed his early education in Urmia and then in theran.
 He witnessed the era of the Republic of Mahabad and became a co-founder member of the youth wing of KDP-I at the age of 15.
 Ghassemlou moved to France to continue his studies at the Sorbonne.
 He met his wife Helen Krulich in Czechoslovakia.
 They had two daughters together, Mina (1953) and Hewa (1955).
+Ghassemlou had staunchly admired Simko Shikak, and even urged people to mention that he was born at the same time that Simko was killed.

 Ghassemlou was fluent in 8 languages; Kurdish, Syriac-Aramaic, Persian, Arabic, Azerbaijani, French, English, Czech, and Russian.
 He was also familiar with German, Slovak, and Polish.